The Actor's Headhsot - A Necessary Investment for Your Success

 If you do wear makeup, having a good, well-balanced, natural toned foundation and powder will help smooth out any skin imperfections.
 It should be evenly blended from the face to include the neck; this will prevent any variations in skin color or tone between the face, neck and chest area.
 If you wear an off the shoulders, low cut blouse or top, watch out for those tan lines; under lights, they may be more visible than you think!
 With all close-up portraits, (like headshots) both men and women may want to check for any unwanted facial hair a day or so prior to the session.
 In most cases, you should wear what you would normally wear when going to an audition or on any given day.

 CAN I DO MY OWN MAKE UP?

-Absolutely....especially if you know what looks best on you!
-A few tips....clients doing their own makeup should avoid moisturizer type products or other make up products that will be reflective under lights.
-Make up with tiny flecks of glitter is a no-no...it ends up looking like white dots under the lights.
-If in doubt, be sure to bring your powder just in case.
+Absolutely..........especially if you know what looks best on you!
+A few tips.........clients doing their own makeup should avoid moisturizer type products or ANY OTHER make up products that will be reflective under lights.
+Make up with tiny flecks of glitter is a no-no............it may look good in a live action video, but it often ends up looking like white dots in a still shot.
+If in doubt, avoid sparkly makeup products and be sure to bring your regular powder just in case.
 If you're a model and developing a complete, commercial portfolio of shots for a new composite or comp card, you may want to consider the services of a professional makeup artist and hair stylist.
 If you communicate with them, they will understand your goals.....and will not only make you look your best, you'll feel great too.
 Be sure the MUA understands what you want to avoid disappointment.
 Depending on the look or image style you want to project, it can make a big difference.
 Having a professional makeup artist for your shoot is worth it. *Remember, your portfolio is an ongoing investment in your career and usually requires updates on an annual basis.